 Hazelnut Meal – Tapioca Flour – Ground Cinnamon – Real Salt – Egg – Palm Shortening – Vanilla Extract

 This pie crust was developed to be eaten with chocolate because of the flavors of hazelnuts and chocolate pair together so well.
 It hasn’t been tried but I’m sure it would taste good with other fillings also.
 Here is the Paleo Chocolate Pudding Pie Recipe that was made to go with this crust.

 Hazelnut Flour – Tapioca Flour – Coconut Sugar – Coconut Oil – Hazelnuts – Cocoa Powder – Egg – Vanilla – Dark Chocolate

 These bars are made with a hazelnut flour crust, then they have dark chocolate chunks on top along with some crunchy hazelnuts.
 They don’t take long to bake and they are actually fairly simple to me.
 They do get extra fudgy if you can wait long enough to eat them the next day when the chocolate flavors are extra intense.

 Hazelnut Flour – Almond Flour – Ghee – Honey – Vanilla Extract

 These are simple cookies and easy to make.
-The combination of almond flour and hazelnut flour makes up this perfect cookie.
+The combination of almond flour and hazelnut flour make up this perfect cookie.
 They are chewy, nutty and not too sweet.
-They are perfectly delicious with a cup of paleo hot chocolate.
+They are perfectly delicious with a cup of Paleo hot chocolate.
 You know how wonderful hazelnuts and chocolate are together.
 You can’t go wrong with these.